EPI-USE-Labs/client-central-python-api/README.md

 ticket = cc.create_ticket(subject="New awesome subject" , description="this is an awesome ticket")
 ticket.comment("<p>" + tf.bold("I am BOLD") + "</p>")

-# Get the ticket creator
+# Get the ticket's creator
 print("Ticket creator: " + ticket.owner.name)

-# Get the ticket status
+# Get the ticket's status
 print("Ticket status:" + ticket.status.name)

+# Print the ticket's description
+print("Ticket description: " + ticket.description)

+# Add a user to watchers
+ticket.add_user_watcher(14012) # 14012 refers to the user id in this case its "Thomas Scholtz"

+# Change the description of the ticket
+ticket.description = "New and improved ticket description"

+# Finally after making all changes commit them.
+ticket.update()

 for comment in ticket.comments:
     if comment.created_by_user: